sumigargi/react-ui-autocomplete/README.md

 ### Customizing appearance

 You'll probably want to tweak how the component looks.
 Other than setting a `className` for the whole component, you can also pass a specific class to be used for the internal input field by setting the `inputClassName` property.
-You can (and should) also override the CSS classes already used to render the rest of the component.
+You can also override the CSS classes already used to render the rest of the component.
 To do so, you can define the following classes in your own CSS: `.ui-autocomplete`, `.ui-autocomplete-suggestions`, `.ui-autocomplete-suggestion-item`, `.ui-autocomplete-suggestion-item.suggestion-focus`.

-### Allowing arbitrary values (Experimental)
+### Allowing arbitrary values

-**NOTE: This is far from being final and I'm considering its removal**

-If you don't want to limit the user input to the passed `options`, you can set to true the `allowNew` property.
 When using a simple string array, you don't have to do anything else:

 ```javascript
 // Somewhere in your code